-Effective: March 1, 2001 Revised: July 1, 2003 Revised: November 1, 2007 Revised: April 15, 2009 Revised: January 27, 2014

 - (8) Local and regional plans.
-The applicant must provide copies of the relevant --sections of the Town Plansany town plan and Regional Plansregional plan in effect in the communitiescommunity in which the proposed facilities facility will be located and describe.
-The applicant must include testimony describing how the project meets or complies with or is inconsistent with the land conservation measures in those plans. - - (9) CompletedWetland delineation.
-The applicant must provide either a wetland delineation prepared by a qualified professional or a letter from the district wetland ecologist stating that no delineation is necessary because the net-metering system will not be proximate to any significant wetlands. - (10) Interconnection.
-The applicant must file as part of the application a letter from the electric company stating that the proposed net-metering system may be safely interconnected with the company's distribution grid without having an impact on system stability or reliability.
-The letter must also describe all improvements to the grid necessary to interconnect the net-metering system. - (11) Response to recommendations of municipalities and adjoining landowners.
+The applicant must provide copies of the relevant sections of any town plan and regional plan in effect in the community in which the proposed facility will be located.
+The applicant must include testimony describing how the project complies with or is inconsistent with the land conservation measures in those plans. - (9) Wetland delineation.
+The applicant must provide either a wetland delineation prepared by a person on the Agency of Natural Resources' list of "qualified consultants," or a letter from the district wetland ecologist or a qualified consultant stating that no delineation is necessary because the net-metering system will not be proximate to any significant wetlands.

+(10) Interconnection.

+(a) For net-metering systems with a capacity greater than 150 kW, the

+- applicant must file as part of the application a letter from the electric company stating that the proposed net-metering system may be safely interconnected with the company's distribution grid without having an adverse impact on system stability or reliability.
+The letter must also describe all improvements to the grid necessary to interconnect the net-metering system. - (b) For systems with a capacity less than or equal to 150 kW, no letter from the electric company is required as part of the application.
+However, if the electric company finds that the interconnection of the net-metering system will have an adverse effect on system stability or reliability, the electric company shall convey these concerns in writing to the applicant and the Board no later than the thirty-first day following the Board's determination that the application is complete.
+The electric company's filing must include a recommendation as to how the interconnection issues could be resolved by the applicant.
+If a concern is raised, a CPG will not issue until the electric company files a letter stating that the proposed net-metering system may be safely interconnected with the company's distribution grid without having an adverse impact on system stability and reliability.
+The letter must also describe all improvements to the grid necessary to interconnect the netmetering system.
+Any dispute between an applicant and the electric company shall be resolved using the dispute resolution procedures contained in Rule 5.500. - (11) Response to recommendations of municipalities and adjoining landowners.
 The applicant must file a document summarizing the comments and recommendations received in response to the 45-day notice.
-The document must respond to the issues raised in those comments and recommendations and must state what steps the applicant has taken to address those issues or why the applicant is unable to do so. - (12) Decommissioning plan.
-All applications for net-metering systems with capacities greater than 150 kW must include a decommissioning plan that provides for the removal and safe disposal of project components and the restoration of any primary agricultural soils, if such soils are present within the net-metering system's limits of disturbance.

-Effective: March 1, 2001 Revised: July 1, 2003 Revised: November 1, 2007 Revised: April 15, 2009 Revised: January 27, 2014
+The document must respond to the issues raised in those